NVIDIA/aistore/docs/nbi.md

 ## Limitations and validation

-NBI in v4.3 is intentionally narrower than general remote listing.
+NBI is intentionally narrower than general remote listing.

-The best mental model is:
+A useful mental model is:

 * **inventory creation** is a snapshot-building job
 * **inventory listing** is a fast read path over that stored snapshot